VladimirV99/Language-Identification/README.md

 jupyter-notebook .
 ```

 The entire project is contained in the Language_Ientification.ipynb file.
-You will always want to run the `Imports`, `Data`, `Preprocessing` and `Model` sections.
-If it your first time running the notebook, you will want to run `Make workspace` and `Download dataset` sections after the imports. `Hyperparameter search` and `Ensemble training` sections can be run independently, while `Testing` and `Inference` require the trained models to be saved on disk.
+You will always want to run the `Imports`, `Data`, `Preprocessing` and `Model` sections.`Hyperparameter search` and `Ensemble training` sections can be run independently, while `Testing` and `Inference` require the trained models to be saved on disk.

 ## Running the gradio frontend